-There’s a reason Georgia State University has had over 500 campuses come to look at their student success programs: when schools want to make a real difference, they look to leaders in the field.
+There’s a reason Georgia State University has had over 500 campuses come to look at their student success programs: when schools want to make a real difference, they look to innovative leaders in the field.

-Tim Renick is one of those leaders.
+Dr. Tim Renick is one of those leaders.
 As Executive Director of The National Institute for Student Success (NISS), he has partnered with colleges and universities across the country to help them identify their own institutionally created barriers to student success and introduce evidence-based methods of removing those barriers.

 Mainstay partners with Tim Renick and NISS to identify and understand institutional-created barriers to completion and implement large-scale, data-based interventions to support positive student outcomes.

-“While American higher education was not designed to produce equitable outcomes, we now have the power to redesign our campuses to provide timely, individualized support to all students.
+“The lessons learned by Georgia State are transferable.
+While American higher education was not designed to produce equitable outcomes, we now have the power to redesign our campuses to provide timely, individualized support to all students.
 As Georgia State University has shown over the past decade, the results can be transformative.”

 – Dr. Tim Renick, Executive Director NISS, EdScoop